Doing-Business-As in Florida:

 1. Choose an available name

-Your fictitious name must be unique among fictitious names in Florida—if the name you want is already in use, you’ll have to choose a different DBA.
+Your fictitious name must be unique among fictitious names in Florida.
+If the name you want is already in use, you’ll have to choose a different DBA.
 To check the availability of your desired name, you can use the SunBiz Florida Fictitious Name Search.

 Other rules to follow: